conan-io/docs/cheatsheet.rst

                                                            # option which specifies whether a library is static or shared

         default_options = {"shared": False}
-        requires = "RequiredLib/0.1@user/stable"           # Defines package requirements
+        requires = "requiredlib/0.1@user/stable"           # Defines package requirements
         build_requires = "tool_a/0.2@user/testing"         # Defines requirements that are only used when the package is
                                                            # built.
-These should be build and test tools only.
+These should be build and test tools only
         generators = "cmake"                               # Generator for the package: specifies which build system
                                                            # type will be generated

-        def source(self):                                                # Obtains the source code for the project self.run("git clone https://github.com/conan-io/hello.git")  # self.run() executes any command in the native shell
+        def source(self):                                                # Obtains the source code for the project self.run("git clone https://github.com/conan-io/hello.git")  # self.run() executes any command in the native shell tools.get("https://github.com/conan-io/hello/" +             # tools.get() downloads, unzips, and then removes the .zip file
-            ...
+                      "archive/refs/heads/master.zip")                   # The tools module contains a lot of helper methods for common
+            ...                                                          # tasks, and using them is often preferable to using self.run()
+                                                                         # See the link below for more information

+        def build_requirements(self):                                    # Defines requirements that are only used when the package is if self.options.myoption1:                                   # built.
+Useful for specifying conditional build requirements self.build_requires("zlib/1.2@user/testing")

         def build(self):                                                 # Responsible for invoking the build system cmake = CMake(self)                                          # Helper classes are available for several build systems
             ...
-            if self.options.myoption1:                                   # Specify a conditional build requirement self.build_requires("zlib/1.2@user/testing")

             self.run("bin/unittests")                                    # Run unit tests compiled earlier in the build() method

-        def package(self):                                               # Responsible for capturing build artifacts self.copy("\*.h", dst="include", src="hello")                # self.copy() copies files from the cache to the project folder
+        def package(self):                                               # Responsible for capturing build artifacts self.copy("*.h", dst="include", src="hello")                 # self.copy() copies files from the cache to the project folder
             ...

         def package_info(self):                                          # Responsible for defining variables that are